sybila/biodivine-control-tool/manual/src/control_computation/control_results/perturbation_table.md

 ![Selection Buttons](../../assets/selection_buttons.png)
 *Button to toggle selected variables (left), select all variables (center), and deselect all variables (right)*

-The Selection Buttons provide tools for efficiently selecting multiple variables in the Controllability Editor.
+The Selection Buttons provide tools for efficiently selecting multiple variables in the Control-Enabled Editor.
 There are three buttons, each serving a different selection function:

 - Toggle Selection (left, toggle switch icon) – Inverts the current selection: selected variables become unselected, and unselected variables become selected.
 - Select All (center, square with lines icon) – Selects all variables in the editor.